tuhuynh27/bus-arrival-app/README.md

 - 🔔 **Smart Notifications**: Web Push alerts when buses are approaching
 - 💾 **Offline Storage**: Your settings and favorite stops are saved locally
 - 🔄 **Auto-refresh**: Automatic data updates using TanStack Query
+- ⬆️ **Tab Top Scroll**: View resets to top whenever you switch tabs
+- ➕ **One-tap Bus Numbers**: Tap a bus number suggestion to add it instantly
+- ✅ **Sync Confirmation**: Toast shown when settings are synced
 - 📲 **PWA Support**: Install as a mobile app with offline caching
 - 🚀 **Fast Loading**: Bundled with comprehensive Singapore bus stop and route data